'The gift of a cow is truly regarded as a superior gift. Cows, by yielding milk, rescue all the worlds from calamity.

 This way, they did not have to trek to the well every time they needed water.

-I said nothing about it at that time.
+I said nothing about it at the time.

-Over the next several days as I considered this gift more and more, my mind changed.
+Over the next several days, as I considered the gift more and more, my mind changed.

 In India, a cow is the symbol of purity, serenity, peace and all Motherly qualities.